 The Carbon Border Adjustment Mechanism (CBAM) aims to prevent carbon leakage by equalizing the carbon price of domestic and foreign products.
-This measure may also encourage partner countries to adopt carbon pricing, following the so-called "Brussels effect".
-The European Commission plans to phase out free allocations to the sectors covered under its Emission Trading Scheme (ETS) by 2026, ensuring a level playing field for EU producers and third-country importers.

-The CBAM will initially apply to imports of certain goods and selected precursors whose production is carbon intensive and at most risk of carbon leakage: cement, iron and steel, aluminum, fertilizers, electricity, and hydrogen.
+This measure may also encourage partner countries to adopt carbon pricing, following the socalled "Brussels effect".
+The European Commission plans to phase out free allocations to the sectors covered under its Emission Trading Scheme (ETS) by 2026, ensuring a level playing field for EU producers and third-country importers.92 The CBAM will initially apply to imports of certain goods and selected precursors whose production is carbon intensive and at most risk of carbon leakage: cement, iron and steel, aluminum, fertilizers, electricity, and hydrogen.
 The CBAM entered into force in its transitional phase on 1 October 2023, and will apply in a complete and permanent way from 1 January 2026.
-Importers will have to pay for the greenhouse gases embedded in the goods they bring into the EU based on the weekly average auction price of EU ETS allowances.
-The CBAM will apply to imports from all countries that are not in the EU ETS.
+Importers will have to pay for the greenhouse gases embedded in the goods they bring into the EU based on the weekly average auction price of EU ETS allowances.93 The CBAM will apply to imports from all countries that are not in the EU ETS.
 By 2027, the European Commis-

-The World Bank Group.
+91 The World Bank Group.

-European Parliament, 'EU Carbon Border Adjustment Mechanism Implications for Climate and Competitiveness'.
+92 European Parliament, 'EU Carbon Border Adjustment Mechanism Implications for Climate and Competitiveness'.

-European Commission, 'Carbon Border Adjustment Mechanism'.
+93 European Commission, 'Carbon Border Adjustment Mechanism'.

-sion will conduct a complete review of the CBAM, focusing in part on its impact on the exports of least developed countries.

-In 2021, 39.5% of Ukraine's exports went to the EU, making it by far the country's most important trade partner.
-Figure I below shows that Ukraine is also among the EU's trade partners who will be most affected by the CBAM, with over one-third of the country's exported goods - especially steel, minerals, and chemicals - likely to fall under its purview.
-More than 25% of Ukraine's steel and steel production is sold to the EU; in 2019 the value of this export was €2.5 billion.
-The carbon intensity of Ukraine's steel, at 2.38 tons of carbon dioxide equivalent per ton (tCO2t), is higher than that of the EU (1.95 tCO2t) as well as other significant competitors.
+sion will conduct a complete review of the CBAM, focusing in part on its impact on the exports of least developed countries.94 steel production is sold to the EU; in 2019 the value of this export was $\in 2.5$ billion.
+The carbon intensity of Ukraine's steel, at 2.38 tons of carbon dioxide equivalent per ton (tCO_2t) , is higher than that of the EU (1.95 tCO_2t) as well as other significant competitors.
 Moreover, Ukraine produces relatively little steel from scrap with more climate-friendly electric arc furnaces.
-Before the full-scale Russian invasion, Ukraine had hoped to carve out exemptions from the CBAM, but this is unlikely to be successful in the long run.
+Before the full-scale Russian invasion, Ukraine had hoped to carve out exemptions from the CBAM, but this is unlikely to be successful in the long run.96